Overview

 Supporting delivery uplift

-With the 2024–27 GPS now finalised, there is confirmation of a significant focus on state highway road renewals, via the State Highway Pothole Prevention fund.
+Through the 2024–27 GPS there is a significant focus on state highway road renewals, via the State Highway Pothole Prevention fund.

-Through this ring-fenced activity class, NZTA is looking to significantly increase the volume of rehabilitation work undertaken for each of the three summers within the current NLTP, when compared to the 2023/24 figure of approximately 110 lane kilometres.
+Through this ring-fenced activity class, NZTA is a significant increase to the volume of rehabilitation work undertaken for each of the three summers within the current NLTP, when compared to the 2023/24 figure of approximately 110 lane kilometres.

-We acknowledge that we need to start delivering this now, and while we develop and implement the IDM we are also looking to uplift delivery of road rehabilitation over the next two years (2024/25 and 2025/26).
+We acknowledge that we need to deliver this differently, and while we develop and implement the IDM we are also looking to uplift delivery of road rehabilitation over the 2024/25 and 2025/26 years.

 For 2024/25 we targeted two key networks (Northland and Taranaki), where road rebuild programmes are substantial (30 lane kilometres or more).